kognise/website/src/content/writing/pickleball.md

 >
 > Nope, of course not, this game can't be *reasonable!*

-When the serving team screws up after player served, player 2 gets to serve.
+After the first round, if the serving team screws up after player 1 served, player 2 gets to serve.
 When player 2 eventually screws up, sides switch and the receiving team becomes the serving team and the ball switches sides. *Nobody changes position,* but now all the server numbers are reassigned based on *current positions*.
 1 is assigned to whoever is on the right, and 2 is assigned to whoever is on the left.
-Again, this only happens when the serving side changes and at the start of the game.
+Again, this only happens when the serving side changes.

 As long as the serving team *doesn't* screw up, the servers keep their numbers and the same person keeps serving, alternating sides every point.